 8.3.1 4% Paraformaldehyde (PFA) - Prepare from 16% Paraformaldehyde Stock Reagent (example: MP Biomedicals Cat # 0219998320) with DPBS (refer to 8.1.1).

-Note: 4% PFA may be purchased (example: Electron Microscopy Systems Cat # 157-4).
+Note: 4% PFA ampules may be purchased (example: Electron Microscopy Systems Cat # 157-4) and provided by the protocol to prevent reagent spoilage between biopsies.

 Note: the paraformaldehyde solution should ideally be made fresh the morning of the biopsy.